justinthelaw/uds-rke2/docs/ROOK-CEPH.md

 > [!IMPORTANT]
 > Rook-Ceph is meant for enterprise-grade, multi-node clusters.
 Rook-Ceph in a single-node configuration is not currently supported in this project; however, the single-node content and documentation will stay in this project in case of future work dedicated to providing a test and development deployment of Rook-Ceph.
+Additionally, the Rook-Ceph multi-node configuration within this repository is also experimental.
+Deploying UDS RKE2 Rook-Ceph may require further configuration and UDS bundle overrides.

 # Rook-Ceph Configuration